Borland: The 1990s: Rise and change

-In September 1991 Borland purchased Ashton-Tate, bringing the dBASE and InterBase databases to the house, in an all-stock transaction.
-Competition with Microsoft was fierce.
+In September 1991, Borland purchased Ashton-Tate, bringing the dBASE and InterBase databases to the house, in an all-stock transaction.
+However, competition with Microsoft was fierce.
 Microsoft launched the competing database Microsoft Access and bought the dBASE clone FoxPro in 1992, undercutting Borland's prices.
 During the early 1990s, Borland's implementation of C and C++ outsold Microsoft's.
 Borland survived as a company, but no longer dominated the software tools that it once had.
 It went through a radical transition in products, financing, and staff, and became a very different company from the one which challenged Microsoft and Lotus in the early 1990s.

 The internal problems that arose with the Ashton-Tate merger were a large part of the downfall.
 Ashton-Tate's product portfolio proved to be weak, with no provision for evolution into the GUI environment of Windows.
 Almost all product lines were discontinued.
 The consolidation of duplicate support and development offices was costly and disruptive.
 Worst of all, the highest revenue earner of the combined company was dBASE with no Windows version ready.
 Borland had an internal project to clone dBASE which was intended to run on Windows and was part of the strategy of the acquisition, but by late 1992 this was abandoned due to technical flaws and the company had to constitute a replacement team (the ObjectVision team, redeployed) headed by Bill Turpin to redo the job.

 Borland lacked the financial strength to project its marketing and move internal resources off other products to shore up the dBASE/W effort.
-Layoffs occurred in 1993 to keep the company afloat, the third instance of this was in five years.
+Layoffs occurred in 1993 to keep the company afloat, the third instance of this in five years.
 By the time dBASE for Windows eventually shipped, the developer community had moved on to other products such as Clipper or FoxBase, and dBASE never regained a significant share of Ashton-Tate's former market.
 This happened against the backdrop of the rise in Microsoft's combined Office product marketing.